2csqd2/2csqd2.github.io/journal.md

 I went to work at 645am today and arrived back home at 4pm.
 Lachelle made Spaghetti for the kids.

 ### 6/5/2020
 I went to work at 7am this morning and returned home at .

+### 6/6/2020 and 6/7/2020
+I woke up at 8am each day and went for a 30 minute walk.
+Each day I spent as much time outside as possible aas the kids played with water (pool, spraying).
+I worked around the flower beds in the backyard, planting vegetables and replacing grass in bad spots.
+Palmer and Harpe like to dig and plant things so...

+### 6/5/2020
+I woke up at 7:30am since Lachelle had to run errands.
+She came back at 8:30 so I went for a walk.
+She went back out at 9:30 to go to another appointment.